-Formally known as the Revenue Shortfall Reserve Funds, the Rainy Day Fund is intended for revenue shortfalls, emergency funding, or other fiscal needs.
-Since its inception in 1994, \$737 million has been deposited into the Rainy Day Fund, and \$170 million has been appropriated for projects such as flood and drought victim assistance, infrastructure, and snow removal.19
+The Revenue Shortfall Reserve Fund (sometimes referred to as Part A) was created in 1994.
+Since that time, \$824 million has been deposited into the account, and \$225 million has been appropriated for projects such as flood and drought victim assistance, infrastructure, and snow removal.
+Over the last several years, a total of \$330 million has been used to balance the state's budget due to revenue shortfalls.